 Rick Steves' Best of Poland in 10 Days Tour, Day by Day

-Days 1 & 2: Welcome to Poland
+Days 1: Welcome to Poland

 Today we'll drive through Pomerania to tour the Teutonic Knights' Malbork Castle, one of Poland's Gothic jewels and the largest brick castle on Earth.
-After lunch, we'll continue to Toruń, a town so cobbly-cute you'll think you've stepped into a storybook — right down to the heavenly scent of its gingerbread bakeries.
+After lunch we'll continue to Toruń, a town so cobbly-cute you'll think you've stepped into a storybook — right down to the heavenly scent of its gingerbread bakeries.
 This afternoon we'll roll up our sleeves at the Toruń Gingerbread Museum to experience this sweet souvenir up close.
 The evening is yours to wander the traffic-free old town and soak in the atmosphere that was, for a time, the center of Copernicus' universe.

-The next day we'll drive through the Polish countryside and stop at an open-air folk museum to learn about traditional life in rural Poland.
+This morning we'll drive through the Polish countryside and stop at an open-air folk museum to learn about traditional life in rural Poland.
 After lunch, we'll leave the farm fields behind and head for the heart of contemporary Poland: Warsaw.
 On a walk around our neighborhood, we'll begin to explore Poland's sprawling capital, including the towering, communist-style Palace of Culture and Science (a "gift" from the USSR that Poland couldn't refuse).
 We'll end our evening with a traditional Polish dinner together, followed by a concert featuring the music of Warsaw native Frédéric Chopin, whose melodies stoke national pride in Poles of all ages.

-Days 5 & 6: Historic and Contemporary Warsaw
+Day 5: Historic and Contemporary Warsaw

 Today we'll start with a walking tour through Warsaw's historic center and revisit the city's prewar grandeur and its risen-from-the-ashes postwar reconstruction.
 Together with our local guide, we'll explore grand boulevards, communist relics, and bustling squares, tracing the ebb and flow of a city that remembers a tragic past while looking ahead to an optimistic future.
 The rest of the afternoon and evening are yours to explore more of modern-day Warsaw, from its top-notch museums (art, science, history, Chopin) to its trendy food and nightlife scene.

-The next day we'll meet a local guide and wind our way through the story of Kraków, from its prestigious university to the landmark St. Mary's Church.
+This morning we'll meet a local guide and wind our way through the story of Kraków, from its prestigious university to the landmark St. Mary's Church.
 We'll follow traffic-free streets to Wawel Hill, home of Poland's historic royal residence and national cathedral.
-Along the way, we'll learn about the life and legacy of St. John Paul II, who began his career as a Kraków parish priest.
+Along the way, we'll learn about the life and legacy of Pope John Paul II, who began his career as a Kraków parish priest.
 After a break for lunch, we'll meet some locals for a trip to the farmer's market to gather ingredients for making pierogi.
 We'll put your cooking skills to the test, then sit down to enjoy our homemade Polish dumplings.
 Your evening is free to discover more of Kraków on your own.

-Day 9: Schindler’s Factory and a Taste of Communism
+Day 9: A Taste of Communism

 Day 10: Tour Over After Breakfast

-Breakfast is provided, but there are no group activities today.
 John Paul II Kraków-Balice airport and Kraków Główny ("main") train station can connect you to practically anywhere in Europe or to your return home.
 Whatever your plans, your guide will help you get on the right track.
 Na zdrowie!